eirikdahlen/TDT4290_Aqueous/README.md

 ## Installation

-To install the software, go to [releases](https://github.com/eirikdahlen/TDT4290_Aqeous/releases) in the Github repository.
+To install the software, go to [releases](https://github.com/eirikdahlen/TDT4290_Aqueous/releases) in the Github repository.
 Every release of the product is available here as an installable `.exe` file (for Windows), along with the features included in each release.

-Simply download the `AqeousInstaller.exe` file, run as Administrator and run the program as any other desktop application.
+Simply download the `AqueousInstaller.exe` file, run as Administrator and run the program as any other desktop application.

 ## Connecting two computers via Ethernet